Things You Can Do Right Now For Free To Get More Sales On Etsy!

 Think of your photos as the window of your shop front inviting buyers to come on in and have a look.

-You have 10 photo spaces to use so use as many of the photo spaces provided you can by Etsy to show buyers what you are selling.
-I like using a plain white background for my main photo but that’s just more personal preference as I like a clean uniform look in my shop.
+You have 10 photo spaces to use so use as many of the photo spaces provided you can to show buyers what you are selling.
+I like using a plain white or pale background for my main photo but that’s just my personal preference as I like a clean uniform look in my shop.
 Google search is also moving towards a clean background where you can search similar items just on image alone.
 Pinterest is already utilising this type of search.
 Ever noticed the little square top right of an image?
 Click on that and it will take you to similar items.
-You can jazz up your photos with backgrounds and scene, perspective and situation shots with the other 9 photo spaces.
+You can jazz up your photos with backgrounds and scenes, perspective and situation shots with the other 9 photo spaces.

 I use an inexpensive lightbox that came with lights and I bought a piece of white gloss Perspex to place items on as the direct background.
 You could also set up your own photo studio using white cardboard or a white sheet as a backdrop.